 Simply breathing in the vapors of 35 percent hydrogen peroxide can cause breathing problems as well as fainting.
 You can also develop blisters or a severe burn if your skin has any contact with it.

-The high-strength hydrogen peroxide that some people recommend using as a cancer treatment is extremely dangerous, especially when you take it internally.
+Plus, the high-strength hydrogen peroxide that some people recommend using as a cancer treatment is extremely dangerous, especially when you take it internally.

 It can cause several severe conditions, from organ failure to a fatal embolism.